Insomnia

 • Sleep pattern test: through a questionnaire, your doctor will identify possible behaviors or habits that cause insomnia.

-The treatment will depend on your specific case, but in general, it will indicate a total change in your patterns and behaviors so as not to affect your sleep, it may also suggest cognitive or psychological therapy, sleep drugs, or a combination in order to relax and help you fall asleep.
+The treatment will depend on your specific case, but in general, it will indicate a total change in your patterns and behaviors so as not to affect your sleep, it may also suggest cognitive or psychological therapy, sleep drugs, or a combination to relax and help you fall asleep.

 • Neurology